Paul Whelan, U.S. citizen detained in Russia, undergoes emergency hernia surgery

 Russian officials have said that Mr. Whelan was arrested while carrying a USB drive containing classified information.
 Mr. Whelan has stated that it had been slipped into his pockets moments earlier by an acquaintance he identified as being employed by Russian security services.

+“We continue to be concerned for Paul’s health, particularly now that, as he recuperates, he may be more susceptible to other illnesses or infections.
+The coronavirus is spreading through Lefortovo.
+Lawyers visiting the prison must now wear gowns and hoods, not just masks,” Mr. Whelan explained.

-“[Mr. Whelan‘s] health has been our greatest concern throughout his 17 mos of incarceration in [Russia], all without any evidence of a crime,” Ms. Ross tweeted.
-“We’ve repeatedly requested Paul be allowed an outside, English-speaking doctor, yet he’s been denied necessary medical attention.”
+Ms. Ross said that the detained American’s health “has been our greatest concern throughout his 17 [months] of incarceration in [Russia], all without any evidence of a crime.”

+“We’ve repeatedly requested Paul be allowed an outside, English-speaking doctor, yet he’s been denied necessary medical attention,” Ms. Ross tweeted.

 She alleged that Russian authorities waited until Mr. Whelan’s hernia condition was “life-threatening” to provide the former U.S. Marine with appropriate medical attention. “